Q. DO YOU SHIP TO THE REPUBLIC OF IRELAND?

 Q. I WANT TO START HUNTING.
 WHERE DO I START?

 A. This is my most commonly asked question.
 If you’ve never shot a catapult before, my answer will always be the same; learn to shoot a catapult first.
+Please do not send us emails about hunting for a beginner.
+Beginners should not be hunting, until a good level of competency is achieved.
 These catapults kill with accuracy, so taking head and neck shots are a must.
 So firstly you must learn to be accurate, with plenty of practice.

 Q. WHAT IS BEST TO HUNT WITH?